asterycs/DiffMatic.jl/docs/src/usage.md

 Supported operators and functions when creating expressions:
   - Basic operators `+`, `-`, `'`, `*`, `^`, `abs`, `sin`, `cos` and `log`
   - Element-wise operators `sin.`, `cos.`, `abs.`, `.*`, `.^` and `log.`
+  - Diagonal matrix using `LinearAlgebra.diagm`
+  - Vector of a matrix diagonal using `LinearAlgebra.diag`
   - Vector 1-norm and 2-norm can be computed with `LinearAlgebra.norm(..., 1)` and `LinearAlgebra.norm(..., 2)`
   - Sums of vectors can be computed with `sum`.
   - Matrix traces can be computed with `LinearAlgebra.tr`.